-11. Tracking performance
+11. Tracking Performance

 Don’t forget to set up a process where you can analyze and understand your marketing efforts.
 Doing so will help you identify which promotions work and don’t work.
 Being organized and transparent is key.
-See this write-up for essential marketing numbers to know.
+See this write-up for essential book marketing numbers to know.

 As a team that develops tech tools for authors and publishers, we got you covered when it comes to tracking performance.
 PublishDrive’s sales analytics dashboard gives you a bird’s-eye view of your book sales across stores and markets.
 Follow sales in real-time (along with rankings and reviews) and generate financial reports.
 We want you to make the best decisions for your book publishing gig.